3d-pli/SLIX/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+## Feature additions
+SLIX is a project to support users in the evaluation of scatter measurements of brain slices.
+For this purpose, several parameter maps are already generated, which can be viewed for further analysis.
+A small visualization toolbox is also provided.

+While these features are sufficient for the current project framework, other users might have additional requirements for the software.
+Therefore pull-requests with further features and the reporting of errors in the program are welcome.

+The toolbox currently has two main files which contain most of the source code: `toolbox.py` and `visualization.py`.
+The first file does most of the work containing methods for preparing the measurement, generating the parameter arrays and reshaping them to an image.
+Visualization contains all methods to show generated parameter maps or even convert the direction maps to unit vectors.
+If any new features shall be added, consider if a new file is more fitting than implementing the new functions into an already existing file.

 ## Pull requests

 Pull requests are the best way to propose changes to the codebase.
 When proposing a pull request, please follow these guidelines: